heinzwittenbrink/slides-intro2contentmarketing/intro2contentmarketing.md

 ##

 3. The value propositions of brands are getting more complex and more networked.
-Brands are perceived aus parts of a media world.
-The value proposition of a brand has become more complex and more networked.
+Brands are perceived as parts of a media world.

 ##